Author: Karsten Krüger

 Authors: Baumgartl, Bernd & Mariani, Michele

-There is only a Spanish book and its presentation aavaibable:
+There is only a Spanish version avaibable.

-Author: Karsten Krüger & Erik de Gier (Eds.)
+Editors: Karsten Krüger & Erik de Gier

-One of the European Union’s major concerns is its ageing population, and the need to develop a social and economic strategy able to meet this demographic challenge.
+Abstract: One of the European Union’s major concerns is its ageing population, and the need to develop a social and economic strategy able to meet this demographic challenge.
 One of the key issues is the care for elderly and dependent people.
 This question goes to the core of the European Social Protection system.
 But it is difficult to define exactly what care and care services for dependent people means.
 Traditionally a distinction has been made between health care and social care.
 For several reasons, these boundaries are blurred and a more integrated perspective comes up advocating the concept of long-term care, defined by the OECD as “the organisation and delivery of a broad range of services and assistance to people who are limited in their ability to function independently on a daily basis over an extended period of time”.

 Long-term care systems are characterised by the diversity of the providers, of the institutional and organisational settings, and of the sources of funding.
 With regard to social care, the EUROFOUND made a rough distinction between waged carers and non-waged carers.

 Only this distinction indicates yet that long-term care systems have complex configurations, combining different types of formal care with a wide range of informal care.